loganjp31/Flappy_Bird_AI_Final_Project/README.md

 Open the generated local server URL in a browser to view the simulation.

-## Controls

-The system is fully AI-controlled.
-No manual input is required during execution.

 ## Course Context

 This project was developed for SOFE3720: Introduction to Artificial Intelligence.
 It demonstrates the application of AI techniques to a dynamic environment, including problem formulation, algorithm implementation, system design, and performance evaluation.